Chuo-ku Tourism Association Official Blog

 Nihonbashi Centennial Festival Parade Photo 053 Yagibushi, Yamadacho.JPG

 The atmosphere suddenly changed.
-It is "Soma Nomaoi Equestrian Warrior".
-It is rarely seen that an equestrian warrior wearing armor helmets walks around Chuo-dori.
-The classic car parade was also cool, but this time slipped scene was a valuable photo.
-I pray for the recovery of the environment of your hometown.
+It is "Soma Nomaoi Horse Rider".
+It is rarely seen that horse warriors dressed in armor and helmets roam around Chuo-dori.
+The parade of classic cars was also cool, but this time slipping scenery was a valuable photo.
+I pray for the restoration of the environment of your home country.

-Nihonbashi Centennial Festival Parade Photo 069 Soma Nomaoi Equestrian Warriors.JPG
+Nihonbashi Centennial Festival Parade Photo 069 Soma Nomaoi equestrian warrior.JPG

-It's a local turn to move on to the "Part 3 Bridge 100th Anniversary Parade".
-First of all, it is a collection of traditional town "Highten lanterns".
-It is the pride of the town raised high on the tip of a long bamboo groove.
-"Where is our house?
-Oh!
+It is the local turn to move to the "Part 3 Bridge 100th Anniversary Parade".
+First of all, it is a collection of "high-rise lanterns" in a traditional town.
+I am proud of the town that has been raised high on the tip of a long bamboo zao.
+“Where is my house?
+It was!
 Who has it?
-I wonder if I'll come here soon."
+Will you come here soon?”

-Nihonbashi Centennial Festival Parade Photo 079 Highlight Lantern Corps.JPG"I don't know the pride of Edo kid, portable shrine," "Do you know the best portable shrine in Japan?
+Nihonbashi Centennial Festival Parade Photo 079 Highlight Lantern Corps.JPG"I'm proud of the Edo kid, portable shrine."
+"Do you know the best portable shrine in Japan?"
 Look at that.
-The bill that says the best in Japan for the golden portable shrine Teppen!"
-"Nihonbashi 1-chome" "Don't live in your favorite place!"
+The golden portable shrine Teppen is the best in Japan!”
+"Nihonbashi 1-chome" "Don't live in a favorite place!"

 Nihonbashi Centennial Festival Parade Photo 091 portable shrine (Nihonbashi 1-chome).JPG

-Next is "Kyobashi Ichinobe". portable shrine has a solid yet stylish design.
+Next is "Kyobashi Ichinobe". portable shrine is a solid yet stylish design.
 Everyone's happi coat color is also stylish green.
-A beautiful and beautiful sister is also carrying together.
-And they all had a great deal of strength.
-It was a shy group.
+She is also carrying her beautiful sister with her.
+They all loved carrying and strength.
+It was a friendly group.

 Nihonbashi Centennial Festival Parade Photo 100 Finale.JPG